ajthor/socks/docs/contributing.rst

    <https://github.com/ajthor/socks/issues>`_ page, and tag your suggestions or
    feedback so that we know whether you're asking a question, posting about a bug, or would like to propose the next big idea.
+3. Discussion.
+We'd love to discuss more!
+Check out the `discussions
+   <https://github.com/ajthor/socks/discussions>`_ page to get in touch.
-3. Documentation.
+4. Documentation.
 We have made an effort to fully document SOCKS, but know there is always room for improvement.
 If you notice the documentation is lacking, or even if you notice a typo, we encourage you to reach out and submit an issue or a PR to help fix it.